MoserMichael/pghelp/README.md

 # python scripts for working with Postgres

 This repository has some neat scripts for working with the PostgreSQL db.
 Note that most of the scripts are accessing internal DB tables like pg_catalog and pg_info.
 Unfortunately these internal tables are subject to change, and may differ between DB versions.
-So if things stop working for you, please check what happened to the tables. (this stuff is working for me, unfortunately I don't have the resources to update this for each and every postgres version)
+So if things stop working for you, please check what happened to the tables. (this stuff is working for me, unfortunately I don't have the resources to update this for each and every postgres version).

 ## setup